whisthq/whist/ecs-host-service/ecsagent/agent/README.md

 ## Fractal Changelog

-We have added functionality that allows us to, in our task definitions, create and mount a container-specifc directory.
+We have added functionality that allows us to, in our task definitions, create and mount a container-specific directory.
 To do this, we add a bind mount in the taskdef as follows:

 ```
     {